-I recently listened to a CD from a prayer meeting in Pastor John's house that took place on June 5th, 2004.
+I recently listened to a CD from a prayer meeting in Pastor John’s house that took place on June 5th, 2004.
 In it, Pastor John was telling of a dream he had in which Jesus was preaching to him.
 He said that Jesus preached to him in his dream for about half an hour on the glory of the Gospel.
-This is the final in a series of five TFE's taken from Pastor John's sermon in that prayer meeting concerning what the Lord preached to him about the Gospel.
+This is the third of five TFE’s taken from Pastor John’s sermon in that prayer meeting concerning what the Lord preached to him about the Gospel.

 If anyone would like a copy of that sermon and that prayer meeting, let us know.